petalofzion/Runeweave/README.md

-pnpm -w dev         # run apps/web in dev mode pnpm -w test        # run package tests pnpm -w build       # build the web app
+pnpm -w dev         # run apps/web in dev mode pnpm -w test        # run package tests pnpm -w build       # build the web app pnpm -C apps/desktop dev   # run the Tauri shell pnpm -C apps/desktop build # build the desktop app
 ```

 Each package can be developed independently with `pnpm -F <package> <script>`.

+### Desktop app

+The desktop wrapper in `apps/desktop` uses [Tauri](https://tauri.app/) to serve the built web assets.
+Use the scripts above to launch the shell during development or to produce a native build.

 ## Packages